michaelnny/InstructLLaMA/README.md

 ## Training Stages

-1. Run the `run_pretrain.py` script to train a LLaMA model from scratch with full-scale training.
+1. Run the `run_pretrain.py` script to train a LLaMA model from scratch.
 We only use it to train a 1B model so we can later use it as the reward model.
 Most of the time we would want to use Meta's pre-trained weights and skip this stage altogether.
-2. Run the `run_sft_lora.py` script to fine-tune the model using 4-bit quantization and LoRA, this requires a pre-trained model, such as the one from Meta or from above pretrain stage.
-Check and maintain the configuration inside `instruct_llama/configs/sft_lora.py` if necessary.
+2. Run the `run_sft.py` or `run_sft_lora.py` script to fine-tune the model, this requires a pre-trained model, such as the one from Meta or from above pretrain stage.
+Check and maintain the configuration inside `configs/sft.py` and `configs/sft_lora.py` if necessary.
-3. Run the `run_rm.py` script to train a reward model with full-scale training, this requires a fine-tuned model.
-Check and maintain the configuration inside `instruct_llama/configs/rm.py` if necessary.
+3. Run the `run_rm.py` script to train a reward model, this requires a fine-tuned model.
+Check and maintain the configuration inside `configs/rm.py` if necessary.
-4. Run the `run_rlhf.py` script to train a policy model using RLHF and PPO with full-scale training, this requires a fine-tuned model and the reward model (frozen).
-Check and maintain the configuration inside `instruct_llama/configs/rlhf.py` if necessary.
+4. Run the `run_rlhf.py` or `run_rlhf_lora.py` script to train a policy model using RLHF and PPO, this requires a fine-tuned model and the reward model (frozen).
+Check and maintain the configuration inside `configs/rlhf.py` and `configs/rlhf_lora.py` if necessary.

 It's important to mention that the training prompts in RLHF stage must coming from the same data distribution as the samples used to train the reward model.
 Otherwise, the reward signal would be noise and the model will collapse.
-Ideally, the fine-tuning stage should also contain the same sample distribution, since we need the SFT model to compute KL penalties.
+In addition, the fine-tuning stage should also contain the same sample distribution, since we need the SFT model as a reference policy to compute KL penalties.

-# Stage 1 - Pre-training (full-scale)
+# Stage 1 - Pre-training (full-scale FSDP)

 This stage is when we turn a randomly initialized model into a one that can predict the next token (often called language modeling), this is often the most time and resource consuming phase.
 This requires a large amount of tokens and GPU power.
 Most of the time we'd want to use ready-to-use pre-trained model weights, for example from Meta.